sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1350 - draft-pick-values.md

 ---

+TODOS on publish:

+- 1 last comparison to types.ts
+- add to INDEX

 Extract specified values from a group of fields.
 For example, extract the selected boxes from a checkbox group, or extract all "yes" answers from a group of fields with yes/no/maybe dropdowns.

 Parameters